A two-day climb of Monte Paradiso (4,061 m)

 Descent: via the classic route, passing the Vittorio Emanuele II Refuge for a hot lunch break (included).

-Return: arrival at the car park in Pont at the end of the day.
+Return: arrival at the car park in Pont at the end of the day.- back to chamonix by car pooling

 Who is this climb for?